-Agile concepts come from software development but Agile practices and tools are now available to all industry sectors: from innovative services to Heavy Industries.
+The ‘Agile’ concept originated from software development, but now Agile practices and tools are available to all industry sectors; from innovative services to heavy industries and large-scale manufacturing.

-Unfortunately, these approaches are no longer enough to tackle today's challenges:
+Unfortunately, these approaches are no longer enough to deal with today's challenges:

 1: Able to move quickly and easily.